Please check these signs for any restrictions, which may apply before parking.

 Driving on Campus

-Payment of University issued citations will be processed through EagleNet for Students.
+Payment of University issued citations will be processed through EagleNet for students.
 Unpaid University tickets will result in an Accounting Hold, which will preclude a student from registering, receiving transcripts or graduating until settled on EagleNet.
 Employee citations will be paid at the Finance Department or deducted from their payroll if not paid by the next pay cycle.

-Once a student and/or employee’s vehicle has received 3 tickets, the vehicle is eligible to be Barnacled for the fourth through sixth violations.
+Once a student and/or employee’s vehicle has received three tickets, the vehicle is eligible to be Barnacled for the fourth through sixth violations.
 Vehicles will be towed at the owner’s expense after seven or more violations.
 On the first Barnacle application, the owner/driver is restricted to parking in K-Lot for one year.
-After one year the owner/driver can apply for a new decal which will allow them to park in the appropriate lots again as long as they do not get any more tickets during that years’ time.
+After one year, the owner/driver can apply for a new Green Decal, which will allow them to park in the appropriate lots again as long as they do not get any more tickets during that years’ time.
 If the owner/driver receives another ticket/barnacle before that year is up, then another year is added to the restriction.
 If a sixth ticket/barnacle is issued, then the owner/driver is barred from parking on campus.
 Any tickets issued after this point will result in the vehicle being ticketed and towed at the owner’s expense.

 Students – Payment of Life University issued tickets will be processed through EagleNet.
-Unpaid tickets will result in an Accounting Hold, which will preclude the student from registering for classes, receiving transcripts or graduating, until settled on EagleNet.
+Unpaid tickets will result in an Accounting Hold, which will preclude the student from registering for classes, receiving transcripts or graduating until settled on EagleNet.
 Once a student’s vehicle has received seven or more tickets, the vehicle will be towed at the owner’s/driver’s expense.
 Repeat violations may cause the owner/driver to lose his/her driving and parking privileges on the Life University campus.

 Employees – Payment of Life University issued tickets will be processed through the Accounting office.
 Unpaid tickets will result in garnishment of wages via post-tax automatic deduction from bi-weekly paycheck.
 Once an employee has received seven or more tickets, the vehicle will be towed at the owner’s/driver’s expense.
 Repeat violations may cause the employee to lose his/her driving privileges on the Life University campus and can affect employment.